Terms of Service and New Patient Agreement,

 BY CLICKING ACCEPT, I ACKNOWLEDGE THAT I UNDERSTAND AND AGREE WITH THE FOLLOWING:

-- I give my informed consent to receive medical services including telemedicine from Remedy Psychiatry, Inc., Affiliates, and/or Associates, and its physicians (including primary care practitioners and specialists) for myself or for you for whom I am the parent or legal guardian.
-This medical care may include services related to my health (or the identified person) and may include (but not limited to) preventative care, diagnostic testing, therapeutic treatments, rehabilitative care, health maintenance, palliative care, counseling, assessment or review of physical or mental status/function of the body.
-This consent includes contact and discussion with other health care professionals for care and treatment.
+- I give my informed consent to receive Medical Services through telehealth technology from the Practice, and its Providers, Affiliates, and Associates for myself or for the individual for whom I am a parent or legal guardian.
+This medical care may include services related to my health (or the identified person) and may include (but not limited to) preventative care, diagnostic testing, therapeutic treatments, medication prescribing and psychotherapy.
+This consent includes contact and discussion with other health care professionals for care and treatment, as deemed necessary by my Provider.

 - A variety of alternative methods of medical care may be available to me, and that I may choose one or more of these at any time.
-My Nurse has explained the alternatives to my satisfaction.
+The Practice and/or my Provider have explained the alternatives to my satisfaction.

-- Telemedicine may involve electronic communication of my personal medical information to Remedy Psychiatry, Inc. physicians or other healthcare providers who may be located in other areas, including in other states.
+- Telehealth may involve electronic communication of my personal medical information to the Practice, its Providers, Affiliates and Associates, or other healthcare providers who may be located in other areas, including in other states.

-- It is my duty to inform my Remedy Psychiatry, Inc., Affiliates, and/or Associates physician or Nurse of interactions regarding my care that I may have with other healthcare providers to ensure my Remedy Psychiatry, Inc., Affiliates, and/or Associates physician has a full clinical picture when making treatment decisions.
+- It is my duty to inform the Practice and my Provider of interactions regarding my care that I may have with other healthcare providers to ensure my Provider has a full clinical picture when making treatment decisions.

-- I have the right to withhold or withdraw my consent to the use of telemedicine in the course of my care at any time.
+- I have the right to withhold or withdraw my consent to treatment or the use of telehealth in the course of my care at any time.
+I understand the health risks associated with ending my treatment.

-- I may suspend or terminate access to telemedicine services at any time for any reason or for no reason.
+- I may suspend or terminate access to the Services at any time for any reason or for no reason.

-- I understand that if I am experiencing a medical emergency, that I will be directed to dial 9-1-1 immediately and that neither Remedy Psychiatry, Inc., Affiliates, and/or Associates nor Remedy Psychiatry, Inc. service specialists will be able to connect me directly to any local emergency services.
+- I understand that if I am experiencing a medical emergency, that I will be directed to dial 9-1-1 immediately and that the Practice and its Affiliates, Associates and Providers may not be able to connect me directly to any local emergency services.

-- I understand that my healthcare information may be shared with other individuals for scheduling and billing purposes.
-Persons may be present during the consultation other than the Remedy Psychiatry, Inc., Affiliates, and/or Associates physician in order to operate the telemedicine technologies.
-I further understand that I will be informed of their presence in the consultation and thus will have the right to request the following: (1) omit specific details of my medical history/examination that are personally sensitive to me; (2) ask non-medical personnel to leave the telemedicine examination; and/or (3) terminate the consultation at any time.
+- I understand that my healthcare information may be shared with other individuals for scheduling, treatment and/or billing purposes.
+In addition, I understand that persons other than my Provider may be present during the consultation in order to operate the telehealth technologies.
+I further understand that I will be informed of their presence in the consultation and thus will have the right to request the following: (1) omit specific details of my medical history/examination that are personally sensitive to me; (2) ask non-medical personnel to leave the telehealth examination; and/or (3) terminate the consultation at any time.
+I will also notify my Provider if I would like my information to be shared with another health care provider, such as my primary care provider.

-- The laws that protect privacy and the confidentiality of medical information also apply to telemedicine, and that no information obtained in the use of telemedicine that identifies me will be disclosed to researchers or other entities without my consent.
+- I understand that the laws that protect privacy and the confidentiality of medical information also apply to telehealth, and that no information obtained in the use of telehealth that identifies me will be disclosed to other entities without my consent.

-- I may expect the anticipated benefits from the use of telemedicine in my care, but that no results can be guaranteed or assured.
+- I may expect the anticipated benefits from the use of telehealth in my care, but that no results can be guaranteed or assured.

-- There is a risk of technical failures during the telemedicine encounter beyond the control of Remedy Psychiatry, Inc., Affiliates, and/or Associates.
-I agree to hold harmless Remedy Psychiatry, Inc., Affiliates, and/or Associates for delays in evaluation or for information lost due to such technical failures.
+- There is a risk of technical failures during the telehealth encounter beyond the control of the Practice or its Providers, Affiliates and/or Associates.
+I agree to hold harmless the Practice, its Providers, Affiliates, and Associates for delays in evaluation or for information lost due to such technical failures.

-- In the event of any problem with the website or related services, I agree that my sole remedy is to cease using the website or terminate access to the service.
-Under no circumstances will Remedy Psychiatry, Inc., its Affiliates, and/or Associates or any Remedy Psychiatry subsidiary or affiliate be liable in any way for the use of the telemedicine services, including but not limited to, any errors or omissions in content or infringement by any content on the website of any intellectual property rights or other rights of third parties, or for any losses or damages of any kind arising directly or indirectly out of the use of, inability to use, or the results of use of the website, and any website linked to the website, or the materials or information contained on any or all such websites.
-I agree that I will not hold Remedy Psychiatry, its subsidiaries or affiliates liable for any punitive, exemplary, consequential, incidental, indirect or special damages (including, without limitation, any personal injury, lost profits, business interruption, loss of programs or other data on my computer or otherwise) arising from or in connection with your use of the website whether under a theory of breach of contract, negligence, strict liability, malpractice or otherwise, even if we or they have been advised of the possibility of such damages.
+- In the event of any problem with the Services or the online platform used to access the Services, I agree that my sole remedy is to cease using the platform or terminate access to the Services.
+Under no circumstances will the Practice, its Providers, Affiliates, and/or Associates be liable in any way for the use of telehealth services, including but not limited to, any errors or omissions in content or infringement by any content on the website of any intellectual property rights or other rights of third parties, or for any losses or damages of any kind arising directly or indirectly out of the use of, inability to use, or the results of use of the website, and any website linked to the website, or the materials or information contained on any or all such websites.
+I agree that I will not hold the Practice, including its subsidiaries and affiliates, or the Practice’s Providers, Affiliates and Associates liable for any punitive, exemplary, consequential, incidental, indirect or special damages (including, without limitation, any personal injury, lost profits, business interruption, loss of programs or other data on my computer or otherwise) arising from or in connection with my use of the website whether under a theory of breach of contract, negligence, strict liability, malpractice or otherwise, even if we or they have been advised of the possibility of such damages.

-- Remedy Psychiatry makes no representation that materials on this website are appropriate or available for use in any other location.
+- The Practice makes no representation that materials on its website or online telehealth platform are appropriate or available for use in any other location.
 I understand that if I access these services from a location outside of the United States, that I do so at my own risk and initiative and that I am ultimately responsible for compliance with any laws or regulations associated with my use.

-- I have been offered a copy of this consent form.
+- I am aware that I have a right to, and can request a copy of this consent form.

 - Before the commencement of my initial consultation with Remedy Psychiatry, Inc., Affiliates, and/or Associates, I had an opportunity to discuss the above with my practitioner and all of my questions have been answered to my satisfaction.